Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Numerical Results and Discussions

-where $ l = l ({\bf r} ; r_0, \beta_2, \beta_4) $ is the distance function of a given point ${\bf r}$ to the nuclear surface represented by Eq. (\ref{eq:beta}), and {\it a} and $\lambda$ is the diffuseness parameter and the strength of spin-orbit potential, respectively.
-The deformation of nuclei may be conjectured to come from macroscopic phenomena, for example, the core polarization, the high spin states and so on.
-Microscopic reasons may be traced to the tensor force in nucleon-nucleon interaction, which is known to account for the shell evolution according to the recent systematic shell model calculations \cite{Otsuka05,Otsuka10}.
+The single particle state energies adopted from the deformed Woods-Saxon potential naturally depend on the deformation parameter $\beta_2$.
+The deformation of nuclei may be conjectured to be closely associated with macroscopic phenomena, for example, the core polarization, the high spin states and so on.
+Microscopically it may result from the tensor force in the N-N interaction, which is known to account for the shell evolution according to the recent systematic shell model calculations \cite{Otsuka05,Otsuka10}.
 For example, T = 0, J = 1 pairing, which is associated with the $^{3}S_0$ tensor force, may lead to the deformation contrary to the spherical T = 1, J = 0 pairing.
-Therefore, the deformation parameters adopted in this work may include implicitly and effectively such effects, because the single particle states from the deformed Wood Saxon potential show a strong dependence on the $\beta_2$ \cite{Nilsson}.
+Therefore, the deformation parameters adopted in this work may include implicitly and effectively such effects, because the single particle states from the deformed Woods-Saxon potential show also a strong dependence on the $\beta_2$ \cite{Nilsson}.
+For realistic example, in our previous paper \cite{Ha13_1}, the Woods-Saxon (Coulomb corrected) potential used in this work was shown to explain the shell evolution of Mg isotopes.

-The deformation parameter $\beta_2$ may help us to conjecture the nuclear shape through the intrinsic quadrupole moment, $Q = \sqrt{16 \pi /5}(3/4\pi)A R_0^2 \beta_2$, where $R_0 =1.2 A^{1/3}$fm for the sharp-cut radius $R_0$ \cite{Hagino, beta2}.
-In experimental side, the deformation parameter $\beta_2$ can be extracted from the E2 transition probability, $Q = \sqrt{ 16 \pi B(E2)/5e^2 }$.
-Since we do not have yet enough E2 data to be exploited in the nuclei considered here to our knowledge, we refer to theoretical results by the relativistic mean field theory (RMF) \cite{Lala99}.
-But the sign of the $\beta_2$ is sometimes still uncertain and also the coexistence of prolate and oblate shapes are also possible.
-In this work, such coexistence and $\beta_4$ deformation are not taken into account.
+The deformation parameter $\beta_2$ helped us to conjecture the nuclear shape through the intrinsic quadrupole moment, $Q = \sqrt{16 \pi /5}(3/4\pi)A R_0^2 \beta_2$, where $R_0 =1.2 A^{1/3}$fm for the sharp-cut radius $R_0$ \cite{Hagino, beta2}.
+In the experimental side, the deformation parameter $\beta_2$ can be extracted from the E2 transition probability, $Q = \sqrt{ 16 \pi B(E2)/5e^2 }$, which we denote it as $\beta_2^{E2}$ \cite{Raman}.
+For a reference, theoretical values of the $\beta_2$ by the relativistic mean field (RMF) theory \cite{Lala99}, denoted as $\beta_2^{RMF}$, are indicated together in Table \ref{tab:deformation}.
+But signs of the $\beta_2$ are sometimes still uncertain.
+Therefore we exploited various values of the deformation parameter, $0.1 \le |\beta_2| \le 0.3$, as default values.
+In this work, the coexistence of prolate and oblate shapes and the $\beta_4$ deformation are not taken into account.